 - Locate the “+” (positive) and “-” (negative) sides of each battery.
 They should be clearly marked on the battery itself.
 On most cars the positive (+) side often has a red cover over the battery post and wires.
 NEVER assume a red color cap or battery cable automatically means the battery terminal is the positive terminal.
 Always verify the battery has a “+” sign near the terminal.

-- Attach the red cable to the “+” side of the good battery.
+- Attach the red cable to the “+” side of the dead battery.

-- Attach the other end of the red cable to the “+” side of the dead battery.
+- Attach the other end of the red cable to the “+” side of the live or good battery.

-- Attach the black cable to the “-” side of the dead battery.
+- Attach the black cable to the “-” side of the live or good battery.

 Note the pale blue corrosion under the red protective cover in the photo above.
 Corrosion creates poor connections; this is why we recommend servicing battery terminals.